qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/Notes.md

 A short description about the project and/or client.

-## Getting Started
-The code itself is relatively straightforward, comprising only three simple functions.
-However, the framework, highlighted details, and subsequent steps and solutions related to Google Cloud Platform (GCP) are where the true value lies.
-Hopefully, these aspects will provide valuable insights and guidance for your reference.

 ## Extended Applications

 Some ways you can generalize the automated monitoring system to: